aptech/docs/docs/CR-DOSWinCloseall.rst

 Purpose
 ----------------

 Closes the DOS compatibility window.

-NOTE: The DOS compatibility window is no longer supported.
-This documenation is provided as a reference for understanding legacy code.
+..
+WARNING:: The DOS compatibility window is no longer supported.
+This documentation is provided as a reference for understanding legacy code.

 Format
 ----------------